alaingalvan/react-router-transition/README.md

 A simple component for easily declaring mounting and unmounting transitions.
 Built for `react-router`, powered by `react-motion`.
 [Some demos](http://maisano.github.io/react-router-transition/demos/#/fade)

+> A fork of @maisano's react package, ported over to TypeScript 2.0.

 ```jsx
 import { RouteTransition } from 'react-router-transition';